-While the continued expansion of VoIP phone technology has made long distance calling more affordable, especially within North America, 800 numbers are still an easy and economical way to make your business more accessible to your customers.
+While the continued expansion of VoIP phone systems has made long distance calling more affordable, especially within North America, 800 numbers are still an easy and economical way to make your business more accessible to your customers.

 800 numbers became common when any phone calls outside of the caller’s three-digit area code would incur long distance charges.
 800 numbers were an easy way for businesses to absorb those calling costs themselves, removing any financial burden from their customers as a way to encourage contact.